SomeTroglodyte/Scratchpad/Unciv-notes/Getting-Started.md

 If you generate a key, you'll want to decide whether it can be reused (just use or generate a default one) or it's meant to be specific for github development, and whether to use an empty passphrase or maximize security - beware that you'll need to actually type it at least once; as pasting a keepass-generated password won't work in all places, the `ssh-add` command blocks the clipboard by design.
 You will also need that passphrase at least once while cloning your repo in Android Studio.
 You will also have to decide on a filename and the "comment" field - I'd suggest using the actual github account name for the former and the actual email the account is registered to for the latter.
 I suspect, however, that neither match is strictly necessary.

-### Markdown
-It might be useful to have markdown support as some documents a contributor might want to edit are Markdown, e.g. source attribution for imported open media resources.

-There's an IntelliJ [plugin for Markdown fom JetBrains](https://plugins.jetbrains.com/plugin/7793-markdown) that can be installed directly from the Settings Plugins page.
-A nice Markdown cheat sheet is [here](https://www.markdownguide.org/cheat-sheet).

 ### Shell code
 *do not execute everything blindly*
 ```bash